 With inputs consisting of sine waves at two frequencies, fa and fb, any active device with nonlinearities creates distortion products at the sum and difference frequencies of mfa \pm nfb where m, n = 0, 1, 2, 3, and so on.
-Intermodulation distortion terms are those for which neither m nor n are equal to zero.
-For example, the second-order terms include (fa + fb) and (fa - fb), while the third-order terms include (2fa + fb), (2fa - fb), (fa + 2fb) and (fa - 2fb).
-The AD7452 is tested using the CCIF standard where two input frequencies near the top end of the input bandwidth are used.
-In this case, the second-order terms are usually distanced in frequency from the original sine waves while the third-order terms are usually at a frequency close to the input frequencies.
+Intermodulation distortion terms are those for which neither m nor n is equal to 0.
+For example, the second-order terms include (fa + fb) and (fa - fb), while the third-order terms include (2fa + fb), (2fa - fb), (fa + 2fb), and (fa - 2fb).

+The AD7440/AD7450A is tested using the CCIF standard of two input frequencies near the top end of the input bandwidth.
+In this case, the second-order terms are distanced in frequency from the original sine waves, while the third-order terms are at a frequency close to the input frequencies.
 As a result, the second- and third-order terms are specified separately.
-The calculation of the intermodulation distortion is as per the THD specification where it is the ratio of the rms sum of the individual distortion products to the rms amplitude of the sum of the fundamentals expressed in dB.
+The calculation of the intermodulation distortion is as per the THD specification, where it is the ratio of the rms sum of the individual distortion products to the rms amplitude of the sum of the fundamentals, expressed in dB.